Bryan Klug

 Bryan Paul Klug (born 8 October 1960) is an English former professional footballer and coach.
-He is currently the Head of Coaching and Player Development at the Ipswich Town Academy.
+He is the Head of Coaching and Player Development at the Ipswich Town Academy.
+He played for England youth in 1978.

 Playing career

 Born in Coventry, Klug began his football career as an apprentice with Ipswich Town.
+He made three appearance for the England Youth team in 1978.
 He joined Wimbledon on loan in March 1980 and made his Football League debut with them, although after returning to Ipswich in July 1980, he still did not make a first team appearance.
 Therefore, in August 1983 he moved to Chesterfield, finishing his Football League career with Peterborough United, before moving to non-league with Chelmsford City.

 Klug played in the FA Vase final for Sudbury Town vs Tamworth in 1989, crossing for Dave Hubbick to head home after 7 minutes.
 The match ended 1–1.

 Coaching career

 Klug returned to Ipswich as a youth-team coach in 1987.
 He worked his way up through the youth coaching system over a number of years, eventually becoming director of the newly formed academy at Ipswich in 1998.
 The Ipswich academy experienced years of success under Klug's management, producing a high number of first-team players graduating from the youth system, whilst also winning the FA Youth Cup in 2005.

 Following the appointment of Jim Magilton as manager of Ipswich in the summer of 2006, Klug became Magilton's assistant.
 Working with the first-team alongside Magilton until 2009.
 In January 2009, Klug took on a new role as Head of Football Development, with him overseeing coaching development, scouting and fitness throughout the first-team and academy at Ipswich.

 He took over as caretaker manager of Ipswich on 22 April 2009, following the sacking of Magilton.
 However, a day later, Roy Keane was appointed as manager.

 In January 2010, it was announced that Klug had been sacked from the club after new manager Roy Keane decided to trim the staff at the club.

-After leaving Ipswich, he joined the coaching set up at Tottenham Hotspur, overseeing the coaching of the Premier League side’s academy schoolboys up to the age of 16.
+After leaving Ipswich, he joined the coaching set up at Tottenham Hotspur, overseeing the coaching of the Premier League side's academy schoolboys up to the age of 16.
 Klug worked his way up to become the assistant academy manager and head of player development at Tottenham.
 He left his role at the Tottenham academy in June 2012 to return to Ipswich to become the club's academy director.

 Following the departure of Mick McCarthy towards the end of the 2017–18 season, Klug was made caretaker manager for the final four games.
 On 30 May 2018, Paul Hurst was announced as full-time manager, replacing Klug.

 In October 2018 Klug was again made caretaker manager at Ipswich, following Hurst's sacking after Ipswich winning just once in 15 games.